 Mr. Poola is taking the lead in exploring ways to make artificial intelligence work for, and not against, us.

 Notification On One Device — Not Multiples

 One example.
 Mr. Poola is pushing.
-He wants to see the Internet move toward a development which makes sure phones and computers grow smart enough to know where to route many notifications.
+He wants to see the Internet move toward a development that makes sure phones and computers grow smart enough to know where to route many notifications.

 “I can see the day when cars will drive themselves, already knowing the destination,” he says.
 “Our beds will monitor our sleep and anticipate when we wake so that fresh coffee is ready in the kitchen.”

-Mr. Poola says, “Everything can be aggregated and are the results of having ubiquitous computing.
+Mr. Poola says, “Everything can be aggregated and is the result of having ubiquitous computing.
 A person will receive notifications on the device which is nearest.”

-There are already historical examples of technologies which followed a similar path.
+There are already historical examples of technologies that followed a similar path.
 One example is electricity.
 In the 1800s, electricity was tangible.
-It was expensive, hard to produce and would cut out often.
+It was expensive, hard to produce, and would cut out often.
 It was dangerous as well as a person could easily be electrocuted and homes frequently burned down from electrically-started fires.
 People even believed oil laps were safer.

 Mr. Poola is working on building the computing future.
-Giving gadgets the skill to sense and react to varying and changing context is called “context-awareness.”
+Giving gadgets the skill to sense and react to varying and changing contexts is called “context-awareness.”

 One way to think of context-awareness is through the combination of four layers:

 This layer is all about making computers ‘talk’ to each other.